Flag of the Treinta y Tres

-The Flag of the Treinta y Tres is one of the three official flags of Uruguay, along with the National Flag of Uruguay and the Flag of Artigas.
+The flag of the Treinta y Tres is one of the three official flags of Uruguay, along with the national flag of Uruguay and the Artigas flag.
 Inspired on the flag of the Oriental Province with an added motto it was first used in 1825 in the military expedition of the Treinta y Tres Orientales meant to free the country from Brazilian occupation.
 In 1952 it was officialized as a national symbol of Uruguay.

 Historical background

-The Flag of the Treinta y Tres pays homage to the military expedition of the Treinta y Tres Orientales ('Thirty-Three Orientals'), a militant revolutionary group led by Juan Antonio Lavalleja and Manuel Oribe which fought against the Empire of Brazil during the Brazilian occupation of the Provincia Oriental.
-The flag was first used during the disembarkation of the Thirty-Three Orientals in Uruguayan territory the 19th of April, 1825, at the beginning of the Cisplatine War.
+The flag of the Treinta y Tres pays homage to the military expedition of the Treinta y Tres Orientales ('Thirty-Three Orientals'), an insurgent revolutionary group led by Juan Antonio Lavalleja and Manuel Oribe which fought against the Empire of Brazil during the Brazilian occupation of the Provincia Oriental.
+The flag was first used during the disembarkation of the Thirty-Three Orientals in Uruguayan territory on 19 April 1825, at the beginning of the Cisplatine War.